hyperswine/vscode-prolog/README.md

 * Formatting doesn't work when there are any syntax errors in the scope to be formatted.

 * Formatting for swi doesn't work when there are singleton variables including named underscore-starting singleton variables in the scopes to be formatted.

-* Formatting for ECLiPSe would remove line comments after invalid terms of the lines.

 * During debug tracing, prompt for stdin input doesn't display in debug console.